UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 Register for a free [Quay account](https://quay.io) using your Github account linked to the Home Office organisation.

 Once you've logged into Quay check that you have `ukhomeofficedigital` under Users and Organisations.
-If you do not, [make a request by adding an issue to the Platform Access column](https://github.com/UKHomeOffice/application-container-platform-bau/projects/1)
+If you do not, [submit a support request on the platform hub for access to the ukhomeoffice organisation](https://hub.acp.homeoffice.gov.uk/help/support/requests/overview).

 Once you have access to view the `ukhomeofficedigital` repositories, click repositories and click the `+ Create New Repositories` that is: